-The DX3 is capable of communicating with the Central computer over a variety of communication technologies.
+The DXi is capable of communicating with the Central computer over a variety of communication technologies.

-Cellular Optional accessory for Central to sub-master communication.
+Ethernet Standard on all DXi systems.
+Cellular Optional accessory for Central to field controller communication.
 WiFi "Short range" standard WiFi to Central, sold as an optional accessory.
-Ethernet Standard on all DX3 systems.
-Ethernet-to-Radio Sold as an optional stand-alone accessory.
+Ethernet-to-Radio Part number DXI-ETHER-RF-RPTR Sold as an optional stand-alone accessory.
 UHF Radio Sold as an optional stand-alone or embedded accessory.
 Serial cable Serial communication to Central or Diagnostic PC.